hclimente/hclimente.github.io/_posts/2024-01-07-python-objects.md

 # Defining our own objects

-Python allows us to define our own classes:
+Python allows us to define our own classes.
+New objects are defined using the `class` operator, and instantiated using the class name.
+Let's see an example:

 ```python
 class Animal: